 エピソード

 The Poetry Night Reading Series takes place on first and third Thursdays of the month at 7 PM, is generously supported by the people and poets of the Sacramento Valley, by John Natsoulas, Robby Nykodym, and by members of the staff at the John Natsoulas Gallery.
-Your host will be Dr. Andy Jones, poet laureate emeritus of the City of Davis.
-Robin and Keith Ekiss will read at the 8/7/25 iteration of Poetry in Davis.
+Your host will be Dr. Andy Jones, the poet laureate emeritus of the City of Davis.
+NSAA and Bob Stanley will be the featured poets on October 2nd.

 Find out more about Dr. Andy's Poetry Night Reading Series in Davis, California by visiting http://www.poetryindavis.com.
 Invite your friends to sign up for the mailing list.
 To learn more about Dr. Andy’s tiny media fiefdom, subscribe to his weekly newsletter at https://andyjones.substack.com.